-To receive accreditation, all schools shall administer standardized assessments as required by the Office for Schools and/or legally required by the Parental Choice Program.
+To receive accreditation, all schools shall administer commercially available criterion-referenced and /or norm-referenced assessments approved by the Office for Schools and/or legally required by the Parental Choice Program.
+These assessments should be administered to students in grades 3 through 8.
 Results of the testing are reported to staff, parents, students, and school representatives on an annual basis by the principal.